 5. Undercut with pompadour

 Another hip 2-in-1, the definitive pompadour cut gets updated with shaven sides.
 This look starts out as your regular top-heavy undercut, but with a slight fade where the tops are styled with a 1950s greaser wave.
-A
+This is a great style to go for if you want to achieve more of a vintage-inspired look.
+However, it’s still perfect for everything from work to date night.

 6. Fauxhawk undercut